 2 AMP current draw (it's actually approximately 1.4 amps continuous in

-does make for very warm operation after a few hours on.
+does make for very warm operation after a few hours on (this is dependent on ambient room temperature).
 It does NOT

 make use of any

 cooling fans...very good news here !
 Any fans operating in a RECEIVER